bump-sh/docs/src/_guides/openapi/augmenting-generated-openapi.md

     remove: true
 ```

 This action will remove any servers with a `description` of "Development" or "Staging".
-This approach could also be done with openapi-filters if you pop `x-internal` on there, so there is a bit of crossover.
+This approach could also be done with openapi-filters if you pop `x-internal` on there, so there is a bit of crossover in what can be done.

 ## Summary